Largant History, Family Crest & Coats of Arms

-England in the great wave of migration following the Norman Conquest of 1066.
-The largant family lived in Bedfordshire and Cambridgeshire in the south of England, where they held lands since the early Middle Ages.
+The name Largant reached England in the great wave of migration following the Norman Conquest of 1066.
+The Largant family lived in Bedfordshire and Cambridgeshire in the south of England, where they held lands since the early Middle Ages.
 The family were "from the town and castle of Argenton, Berry, held in 1080 be Geoffroi, Sire d'Argenton, whose descendants continued there for twelve generations.
-David d'Argenton (perhaps his brother) held lands de capite in Cambridgeshire and Bedfordshire (Domesday.)
+David d'Argenton (perhaps his brother) held lands de capite in Cambridgeshire and Bedfordshire.
 He is styled David de Argentomago or Argentomo; but the name gradually lapsed to Argentein or Argentine.
 His manor or Wymondley in Cambridgeshire was held by grand serjeanty, 'to serve the King on his coronation day with a silver cup'; and the English Argentines consequently substituted three covered cups to the torteauxes that had been borne by their ancestors in France."

-Another 125 words (9 lines of text) covering the years 1507, 1625 and 1649 are included under the topic Early largant History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Largant research.
+Another 63 words (4 lines of text) covering the years 1507, 1625, 1649 and 1568 are included under the topic Early Largant History in all our PDF Extended History products and printed products wherever possible.

+Before the advent of the printing press and the first dictionaries, the English language was not standardized.
+Sound was what guided spelling in the Middle Ages, so one person's name was often recorded under several variations during a single lifetime.
 Spelling variations were common, even among the names of the most literate people.
-Known variations of the largant family name include Argent, Argentine, Argenton, Argente and others.
+Known variations of the Largant family name include Argent, Argentine, Argenton, Argente and others.

 Early Notables of the Largant family (pre 1700)